rust-adventure/skein/DEVELOPMENT.md

 - How does it handle 6-level nested structs?
 - If a variant of a complex enum is not constructible, what happens? can we just drop the non-constructible one? or render a note in the UI

+## TODO:

+- Fill data into form when selecting a new active_editor